Weidlinger House Under Restoration, 2013

 We also relied heavily on the families of owners and designers of houses who supplied the photographs, descriptions and original plans which have been critical to doing faithful restorations.

-As of 2014, CCMHT has leased three houses from the Park Service:
+As of 2014, CCMHT has leased four houses from the Park Service:

 The Kugel/Gips house, 1970, Charles Zehnder (restoration completed May 2009)

 The Hatch House, 1961, Jack Hall (restoration completed June 2013)